bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-When receiving the request, the client MUST parse the JSON object and validate the hash value as described in
+When receiving the request, the RC MUST parse the JSON object and validate the hash value as described in
 {{interaction-hash}}.
-If the hash validates, the client sends a continuation request to the AS as described in {{continue-after-interaction}} using the interaction reference value received here.
+If the hash validates, the RC sends a continuation request to the AS as described in {{continue-after-interaction}} using the interaction reference value received here.

 ### Calculating the interaction hash {#interaction-hash}

-The "hash" parameter in the request to the client's callback URL ties the front channel response to an ongoing request by using values known only to the parties involved.
-This prevents several kinds of session fixation attacks against the client.
+The "hash" parameter in the request to the RC's callback URL ties the front channel response to an ongoing request by using values known only to the parties involved.
+This security mechanism prevents several kinds of session fixation attacks against the RC.

-To calculate the "hash" value, the party doing the calculation first takes the "nonce" value sent by the RC in the [interaction section of the initial request](#request-interact-callback), the AS's nonce value from [the callback response](#response-interact-callback), and the "interact_ref" sent to the client's callback URL.
+To calculate the "hash" value, the party doing the calculation first takes the "nonce" value sent by the RC in the [interaction section of the initial request](#request-interact-callback), the AS's nonce value from [the callback response](#response-interact-callback), and the "interact_ref" sent to the RC's callback URL.
 These three values are concatenated to each other in this order using a single newline character as a separator between the fields.
 There is no padding or whitespace before or after any of the lines,